Zack Cozart

+Early life and career

 Cozart attended Collierville High School in Collierville, Tennessee, graduating in 2004.
 He played football, basketball, and baseball.
 In his senior year, he batted .443 with five home runs and 41 RBIs.

-He attended the University of Mississippi, where he played college baseball for the Ole Miss Rebels.
+Cozart attended the University of Mississippi, where he played college baseball for the Ole Miss Rebels.
 Baseball America named him a third-team All-American in 2006.
 Cozart had a .310/.367/.473 career slash line in college.